genelet/molecule/README.md

 </p>
 </details>

-Here are mostly used functions in the `DBI usage`.
-For detailed list, please check the [document](https://)
+Here are frequently used functions in the `DBI usage`.
+For detailed list, please check the document.

 ### 2.1) DBI